albar965/littlenavmap-manual/en/GLOSSARY.md

 Co-located VHF omnidirectional range (VOR) beacon and tactical air navigation system (TACAN) beacon.

 ## Userpoint
-A user defined waypoint like a bookmark, point of interest or visual reporting point \(VRP\).
+A user-defined waypoint like a bookmark, point of interest or visual reporting point \(VRP\).

 ## VRP
 Visual reporting point for VFR flights.
 A userpoint type.